loggly/loggly-jslogger/README.md

 ## Special Characters Support

-Keep the **useUtfEncoding** value to *true* to prevent special characters from showing as odd or unusual characters in Loggly Search.
+Set the **useUtfEncoding** value to *true* to prevent special characters from showing as odd or unusual characters in Loggly Search.
 Special characters will be easier to read and understand in your log events.

 See the usage below: